-The Shorty Creek property (Property) is located in the Livengood - Tolovana Mining District about 125 road-kilometers northwest of Fairbanks Alaska.
-The Property lies about 4 kilometers south of the now-abandoned gold-mining town site of Livengood and the all-weather paved Elliott Highway.
+The Shorty Creek property (Property) is located in the Livengood - Tolovana Mining District about 125 road-kilometres northwest of Fairbanks Alaska.
+The Property lies about 4 kilometres south of the now-abandoned gold-mining town site of Livengood and the all-weather paved Elliott Highway.
 The claim group is situated primarily within Township 7 North, Ranges 4 and 5 West, Fairbanks Meridian; in the Livengood B-3 and B-4 quadrangles.
 The Property is centered on 430000 E, 7257500 N (UTM NAD 27 for Alaska, Zone 6 North datum (Figure 4.2).

-The Property is comprised of 251 State of Alaska mining claims covering 26,887 acres (10,881.12 hectares).
+The Property is comprised of 328 State of Alaska mining claims covering 31,478 acres (12,738.69 hectares).

 The Trans-Alaska Pipeline and the associated surface access corridor cross the Property.
-This 48-inch diameter 800 mile long pipeline currently carries approximately 500,000 barrels per day of crude oil (approx. 50% of design capacity) from production facilities on Alaska's North Slope to the all-weather port of Valdez, Alaska.
+This 48-inch diameter 800 mile long pipeline carried 517,568 barrels per day of crude oil (approx. 50% of design capacity), during 2016 from production facilities on Alaska's North Slope to the all-weather port of Valdez, Alaska.
 In addition, the right -of-way for the proposed trans-Alaska natural gas pipeline also passes through the Property and is largely coincident with the oil pipeline right-of-way.

 The Property area is largely covered by sub-Arctic taiga forest consisting of black spruce, white spruce, birch and aspen.
-The forest floor is covered by a thick blanket of tundra vegetation and small shrubs such as dwarf birch, willow, alder, Labrador tea and blueberries.
+A thick blanket of tundra vegetation and small shrubs such as dwarf birch, willow, alder, Labrador tea and blueberries covers the forest floor.
 The physiography of Property is characterized as moderately hilly.
-Elevations range from 150 meters (500 feet) along the Tolovana River, to 660 meters (2,161 feet) on the hilltops generating variable relief to about 510 meters (1,670 feet).
+Elevations range from 150 metres (500 feet) along the Tolovana River, to 660 metres (2,161 feet) on the hilltops generating variable relief to about 510 metres (1,670 feet).
 This part of Alaska was not glaciated during the Pleistocene however, the project area was near the southwestern terminus of continental ice and winds from this cold ice mass deposited a variably thick layer of aeolian silt over much of Interior Alaska, including the project area.
-Permafrost is limited to small discontinuous lenses on steep, poorly drained north-facing slopes and has posed no hindrance to past exploration.
+Permafrost primarily occurs as discontinuous lenses on steep, poorly drained north-facing slopes.
 The climate in this portion of Alaska is dominated by 6 to 8 months of sub-freezing temperatures in winter followed by 4 to 6 months of warm summer weather.
 Average annual precipitation is 33 cm (13 in.), mostly as snowfall between October and March.